vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Sun Feb  4 02:01:00 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon Feb  5 02:00:47 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER